TEALSK12/apcsa-public/curriculum/Unit4/Lesson-4XX.md

    * A Mad-Libs Program https://en.wikipedia.org/wiki/Mad_Libs
    * A acrostic builder pyramidword builder http://www.crauswords.com/pyramidword.html

+  **Classic Ciphers with a Twist**  (eg, Morce Code, Ceasar Cipher,etc.) https://en.wikipedia.org/wiki/Classical_cipher
+   * Create your own encryption program, but include some Logic or decision (Ask user for clues/hints for key generation?)
+   * Create the corresponding decryption program
+   * Work in pairs!
+Test with one another.

   **ChatterBox**
    * One of the four Activiies in the orginal MagPie Lab
    * A specialized ChatBox (other names Siri/Alexa) for a specific end-user in mind: